rmm2020/solar-radiation-contour-mapping/README.md

 PVWatts Query Testing.ipynb file is code where I tested single queries to make sure my API calls were working correctly

 ## Pulling Solar Radiation Data
-PVWatts to Excel.ipynb file is where I iterated through some different configurations and added the data directly to an excel sheet for further anlysis
+PVWatts to Excel.ipynb file is where I iterated through some different configurations and added the data directly to an excel sheet for further analysis

 PVWatts Lat Lon Iterate.ipynb file is where I iterated through different latitude/longitudes and configuations to pull data using the PVWatts API and store it to my database.